Hawaii Shopaholics Coupon Tips & Tricks

 - I suggest getting a subscription to the Star Advertiser Sunday (Weekend) Subscription.
 This is the only way you are guaranteed coupons.
-Call (808) 538-6397.
-Ask for the Shopaholics Home Delivery Offer.
+You can email firstname.lastname@example.org for an exclusive multiple Sunday Newspaper subscription to the Star Advertiser.
+If you ever have problems receiving your Sunday paper call (808) 538-6397.
+If you are looking for a subscription to the weekend paper call (808) 538-6397 and ask for the Shopaholics Home Delivery Offer.

 - When reading your coupon, look for key words like Shopping Trip, Transaction, Purchase or Per Person.
 Shopping Trips are in and out store and different register.
 Many coupons limit how many coupons you are allowed to use; for example, many coupons state 4 like coupons per Shopping trip per day.
 This means if I wanted to use 12 coupons but only 2 registers are open I would only be able to use 8 coupons.
 To use the 8 coupons you would need to check 4 out with one cashier go to your car and drop them off.
 Go to get the next 4 items and go to a different register to check out.
 If you wanted to use your last 4 coupons you would have to come back another day.
 Next, Transaction means the little stick at the register to get different receipts.
 When the word Purchase appears on a coupon just substitute purchase for item.
 Per Person is each person in the party.
 If it is you plus 3 kids than you can use 4 coupons when it states per person.
 Proctor & Gamble (P&G) coupons state 4 like coupons per Household per day which simply means you can only use 4 like coupons per day.

 - Never Copy a coupon it is FRAUD, a Felony, and a punishable crime.